 It wasn’t until after graduation that I knew something had to give.
-I had to get my financial life together and I started by signing up for a Mint.com account.
-Using Mint, a budgeting software and money management app, I linked my financial accounts.
-Suddenly, everything became clear as day.
-After making payments for five years, I still owed a whopping $68,000.
+I downloaded a budgeting and money managing app, linked my accounts, and realized that after making payments for five years, I still owed a whopping $68,000.
 I felt a sinking feeling in the pit of my stomach.

-After realizing I was deep in debt, I deleted my Mint account.
-I was in complete and total denial.
+After realizing how deeply in deep I was, I deleted my budgeting app and I was in complete and total denial.
 I couldn’t face the reality of my debt and it was easier to go back to ignorance.
 If you’re feeling the same way, read on to learn why denial is so common, how much it can cost you and how you can reclaim your financial life.

-As you saw with my own situation, debt denial can have a big impact on your financial life.
 On a smaller scale, you might not realize just how much you owe.
-You may be buried in credit card debt, but opt to just pay the minimum and think it’s sufficient — not realizing that doing so could mean many years of repayment and paying much more than you borrowed because of high interest rates.
+You may be buried in credit card debt, paying only the minimum and thinking it’s sufficient.
+Doing so could mean many years of repayment and paying much more than you borrowed because of high interest rates.

-On a larger scale, debt denial can lead to avoidance.
+On a larger scale, ignoring your debt can lead to avoidance.
 The bills keep coming in and you ignore them.
 Past due notices arrive and remain unopened, and soon enough you begin receiving calls from debt collectors call and you find yourself being hounded.
 If you’re in credit card debt, your credit is shot and your creditors may take action.
 If you’re ignoring your student loans, your wages could be garnished in order to repay the loans.

 The thing about denial is that the truth will always come and find you — even if you don’t want to face it.
 No matter how much you try to avoid something, there it is.
 That’s why it’s crucial to face your debt head on, if you want to get your financial life under control.